VishnuMore/HDP_Test_Q3/README.md

 The Query and the terminal actual execuation uloaded/provided in text file for more details.

+# Here for Q3, I have genrated output in following format:

+empolyee_no department designation first_name last_name from_date to_date

+Here I have shown old designation,old department,new designation,new department in multiple record format except in one row i.e Following two records from output is for the same user.

+In following output the user 10010 having first record as department:prodution its his old department & the second record as department: Quality Management its his current department.in this patteren I have shown result.

+10010�Production�Engineer�Duangkaew�Piveteau�1996-11-24�2000-06-26 10010�Quality Management�Engineer�Duangkaew�Piveteau�2000-06-26�9999-01-01

 ** Added Directroy , File details as:

 1. "Q3_Output_CSV" under this directroy I have exported the used query result  in CSV file "000000_0"